 In somewhere like the Philippines that $3,000 could be just right.
 It would work out as 145,260 Philippine peso.

 There really isn’t a set monthly target for a work at home mom.
 It really does depend on your country and your costs of living.
 So, how do we work out what our monthly targets should be?
 How do we decide on the income targets?
+What about your bank accounts?
+If you need more information on bank accounts then go to site.

 Breaking down your needs as a work at home mom